Krishnatripathi09/Nest-Js-Learnings-Repository/README.md

 Once we import and specify our entity in app.module.ts and refresh the application it will automatically create the tables and columns in our database as we have used ( synchronize:true) in our app.module.ts

+We can also specify column oprtions on our entities __(https://typeorm.io/entities#column-options)__ for eg:  @Column({
+        type: 'varchar',
+        nullable:false,
+        length:100
+    })
+    firstName :string;
+Here we have specified different options on our firstName field like type, length etc.